 Note: you will need to bar the fourth and fifth strings with your index finger, while allowing the high E string to ring.
 This means collapsing the tip joint on the index finger.

 In Summing Up….

-There are multiple methods of tuning, and each have their strengths.
+There are multiple methods to tune a classical guitar, and each have their strengths.
 Eventually, you may like to master all of these, and find others as well.

-As time goes on, your ear will become more attuned to the small differences in pitch, and you’ll find tuning easier and easier.
+As time goes on, your ear will become more attuned to the small differences in pitch, and you’ll find tuning your guitar strings easier and easier.

 Again, if you use a tuner or app (and if you’re a beginner, you should), go through one or more of these methods after you get your guitar in tune.
 This allows you to practice the tuning process, but without having to match pitches by ear.
 It also gets you used to listening to both in-tune notes and “warbles”.

 I started as a folk guitarist, then fell in love with classical guitar in my 20’s.
 Despite a lot of practice and schooling, I still couldn’t get my music to flow well.
 I struggled with excess tension.
 My music sounded forced.
 And my hands and body were often sore.
 I got frustrated, and couldn’t see the way forward.
 Then, over the next decade, I studied with two other stellar teachers – one focused on the technical movements, and one on the musical (he was a concert pianist).
 In time, I came to discover a new set of formulas and movements.
 These brought new life and vitality to my practice.
 Now I help guitarists find more comfort and flow in their music, so they play more beautifully.

 Click here for a sample formula.